-Many home preservers often wonder why tested and USDA approved canning recipes call for bottled lemon juice.
+Many home preservers ask why tested and USDA approved canning recipes call for bottled lemon juice.
 This is especially true when it involves tomatoes and making jams.
 Why not fresh squeezed lemon juice?

 A USDA RECOMMENDATION